KarrieK/CIJ_CommandLine/README.md

 ##What is the command line?##

-The command line is an interface or interpreter that allows us to instruct the computer by typing commands directly to a computer's operating system.
-It allows us to navigate folders, called directories in the filesystem and perform tasks without using the mouse.
+The command line is an interface to the computer which allows us to instruct the computer by typing commands directly to an interpreter.
+It allows us to navigate around in the filesystem and perform tasks without using the mouse.

-If you run OSx or a Linux based operating system then you are in luck, the command line is going to be your best friend.
+If you run OS X or a Linux operating system then you are in luck, the unix command line is going to be your best friend.
-The bad news is that if you run Microsoft Windows your life is going to be a lot tougher.
+The bad news is that if you run Microsoft Windows your life is going to be a lot tougher, as the DOS command line is not as helpful or powerful.

 ##What do you need?##

-* OS X - If you're running OS X then you need to install iterm from the apple store
+* OS X - If you're running OS X then you need to install iterm from the app store
 * Linux - No need to do anything, terminals are built into the operating system.
-* Windows - Windows is a tough environment to use unix commands in.
-You need Cygwin ('https://www.cygwin.com/cygwin-ug-net/cygwin-ug-net.html') or Powershell ('https://msdn.microsoft.com/en-us/powershell/mt173057.aspx') to be able to interact with it.
+* Windows - has a built-in shell, called Command Prompt, which emulates their older operating system, DOS.
+It’s not very powerful, and so not very useful.
+For a Unix-like environment, you can install

 ##Getting started##